Sarah Brightman: Family and early life

 then went on to perform in local festivals and competitions.
 At age 11, she successfully auditioned for the Tring Park School for the Performing Arts, a school specialising in performing arts.

-She received her education at Elmhurst Ballet School, Birmingham, the Arts Educational School in Chiswick, West London, and the Royal College of Music.
+She received her education at Elmhurst Ballet School, Camberley, the Arts Educational School in Chiswick, West London, and the Royal College of Music.

 In 1973, at the age of 13, Brightman made her theatrical debut in the musical I and Albert at the Piccadilly Theatre, London, playing one of Queen Victoria's daughters (Victoria).

 In 1976 she was recruited into Arlene Phillips' troupe Hot Gossip in 1977.
 The group had a disco hit in 1978 with "I Lost My Heart to a Starship Trooper", which sold half a million and reached number six on the UK charts.
 She was also briefly with Pan's People after they parted with their host show Top of the Pops in 1976.
 Brightman, now solo, released more disco singles under her own label, Whisper Records, such as "Not Having That!" and a cover of the song "My Boyfriend's Back".
 In 1979, Brightman appeared on the soundtrack of the film The World Is Full of Married Men and sang the song "Madam Hyde".

 Career

 1981–1989: Stage career

 In 1981, Brightman auditioned for the new musical Cats, by composer Andrew Lloyd Webber, and was cast as Jemima.
 After a year in Cats, Brightman took over from Bonnie Langford as Kate in The Pirates of Penzance at the Drury Lane Theatre, London, and appeared as Tara Treetops in Masquerade, a musical based on Kit Williams's book of the same title.
-In that year she left to play the title role in Charles Strouse's children's opera, Nightingale.
+Beginning on December 18, 1982, she left to play the title role in Charles Strouse's children's opera, Nightingale.

-Enticed by a rave review, Webber went to watch her in the show one evening and was greatly impressed by her performance.
-Though she had appeared in his musical Cats, Webber had not previously singled Brightman out as a great talent.
+Enticed by a rave review, Lloyd Webber went to watch her in the show one evening and was greatly impressed by her performance.
+Though she had appeared in his musical Cats, Lloyd Webber had not previously singled Brightman out as a great talent.
 The two married in 1984, and Brightman appeared in Lloyd Webber's subsequent musicals including The Phantom of the Opera and Song and Dance, as well as the mass Requiem, which was written and composed for Lloyd Webber's father.

 In 1985, Brightman's recording of "Pie Jesu" was a strong commercial success, selling 25,000 copies on the first day of release and peaking at number 3, despite the lyrics being in Latin.
 With classical music permeating the Lloyd Webber household (Brightman was in heavy operatic training at the time), Lloyd Webber was moved to write the Requiem Mass as a tribute to his father.
 Its Manhattan premiere, starring Plácido Domingo and Brightman, was filmed by the BBC and PBS for later broadcast.
 The LP eventually became UK's top selling classical album of the year and earned Brightman a Grammy nomination as Best New Classical Artist.